linode/docs/docs/web-servers/lemp/how-to-install-a-lemp-server-on-ubuntu-16-04.md

         sudo apt install php7.0-fpm

-2. Tell PHP to only accept URIs for [files which actually exist](https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/?highlight=pitfalls#passing-uncontrolled-requests-to-php) on the server:
+2. Tell PHP to only accept URIs for files that actually exist on the server.
+This mitigates a security vulnerability where the PHP interpreter can be tricked into allowing arbitrary code execution if the requested `.php` file is not present in the filesystem.
+See [this tutorial](https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/?highlight=pitfalls#passing-uncontrolled-requests-to-php) for more information about this vulnerability.

         sudo sed -i 's/;cgi.fix_pathinfo=1/cgi.fix_pathinfo=0/g' /etc/php/7.0/fpm/php.ini